 Limitation on Enrollment: Formal admission to the Associate Degree Nursing Program, annual physical exam and tuberculin test, current immunizations, personal liability insurance, background screening, current American Heart Association Healthcare Provider basic cardiac life support card.
-Prerequisite: Completion of NS 102A and NS 103A.

 In mental health the nursing process is utilized to meet the health care and psychiatric needs of the mental health patients.
 The major emphasis is on the supportive educative role of the nurse, nursing process, patients' rights, patients' safety, the legal and ethical aspects of nursing and the development of critical thinking skills.
-Integrated throughout the course are the concepts of patient-centered care, teamwork and collaboration, evidencebased practice, quality improvement, safety, and informatics.
+Integrated throughout the course are the concepts of patient-centered care, teamwork and collaboration, evidence-based practice, quality improvement, safety, and informatics.
 The roles and responsibilities of a professional nurse including practitioner, manager of care, scholar and teacher will be developed.
 (CSU, AVC)

-NS 202A MEDICAL SURGICAL II
+NS 202A MEDICAL SURGICAL NURSING II